BIGGLES DOES SOME HOMEWORK

 intercept it because he has been tipped off that the rival gang now know about

 this.
-Ginger takes Varley back to the main road where
+Ginger takes Varley back to the main road where they meet up with Biggles

-they meet up with Biggles who had said he would come down to join them.
-Biggles
+who had said he would come down to join them.
+Biggles is told of the new

-is told of the new information and decides to take Varley
+information and decides to take Varley with him back to London.
+This is

-with him back to London.
-This is Biggles' last appearance in the story and his
+Biggles' last appearance in the story and his final line is "I'll drop you

-final line is "I'll drop you off as near as I can get to the
+off as near as I can get to the spinney".
+This is said to Ginger who is

-alright and to tell the gang what has happened to the missing mail.
+sent to make sure Bertie is alright and to tell the gang what has happened to

 CHAPTER ELEVEN

-Bertie is being offered £100 by Zoltan to tell the gang where the contents of the army kit
+Zoltan to tell the gang where the contents of the army kit bag are.
+He declines

-bag are.
-He declines to do so.
-Ginger arrives and, following his orders is
+to do so.
+Ginger arrives and, following his orders is quite happy to tell the

-bag.
-The registered mail has been returned to the Post Office, who have gone on to deliver it in the normal course of post.
-The
+has been returned to the Post Office, who have gone on to deliver it in the

-gang leave Ginger and Bertie, presumably to return to Lotton
+normal course of post.
+The gang leave Ginger and Bertie, presumably to return

 CHAPTER TWELVE